-The noncontrolling interests reported in the Company's 2013 Consolidated Financial Statements represent the portion of equity ownership in Orchid held by stockholders other than Bimini Capital.
+The noncontrolling interests reported in the Company's 2013 consolidated balance sheet represented the portion of equity ownership in Orchid held by stockholders other than Bimini Capital.
 Noncontrolling interests is presented in the equity section of the 2013 consolidated balance sheet, separate from equity attributed to Bimini Capital.
-Net income of Orchid is allocated between the noncontrolling interests and to Bimini Capital in proportion to their relative ownership interests in Orchid.
+The net income of Orchid through December 31, 2014 has been allocated between the noncontrolling interests and to Bimini Capital in proportion to their relative ownership interests in Orchid.

-The consolidation of Orchid's assets and liabilities with those of Bimini Capital and its wholly-owned subsidiaries gives the appearance of a much larger organization.
-However, the assets recognized as a result of consolidating Orchid do not represent additional assets that could be used to satisfy claims against Bimini Capital's assets, nor do they represent amounts that are available to be distributed to Bimini Capital's stockholders.
-Conversely, liabilities recognized as a result of consolidating Orchid do not represent additional claims on Bimini Capital's assets; rather, they represent claims against the assets of Orchid.
+The consolidation of Orchid's assets and liabilities with those of Bimini Capital and its wholly-owned subsidiaries as of December 31, 2013 gives the appearance of a much larger organization.
+However, the assets recognized as a result of consolidating Orchid did not represent additional assets that could be used to satisfy claims against Bimini Capital's assets, nor did they represent amounts that are available to be distributed to Bimini Capital's stockholders.
+Conversely, liabilities recognized as a result of consolidating Orchid did not represent additional claims on Bimini Capital's assets; rather, they represented claims against the assets of Orchid.
 In addition to the presentation of the Company's consolidated portfolio activities in this section, we have also provided additional discussion related to the portfolio activities of Bimini Capital on its own.
 We believe that this "parent-only" information along with the consolidated presentation provides useful information about the activities that are relevant to shareholders of Bimini Capital.